 Of course, there is a high percentage of these messages that will swiftly be deleted.
 In fact, I have already received a text today from my local pizza delivery service offering me a 2-4-1 discount.
 Tempting, but deleted nevertheless.

-Although a clear majority of these messages are deleted, there is a significant response rate with the report indicating that out of the 7 billion business texts sent in 2017, 23 million consumers responded.
+Although a clear majority of these messages are deleted, there is a significant response rate.
+The report indicates that out of the 7 billion business texts sent in 2017, 23 million consumers responded.

 Mobile marketing at rise.